Janey Tetary: Legacy

 In 2013, the documentary film Tetary Over strijd, moed en opoffering (Tetary, about courage, battle and sacrifice) was broadcast on Dutch television.

 In 2016, Tetary's life story was featured in The Uprising music documentary which told the story of resistance against racism in the Netherlands, UK and France from a decolonial perspective.

 In September 2017, a statue of Tetary, designed by George Ramjiawansingh, was placed in Paramaribo, Suriname near the President's Palace, replacing a statue of Barnet Lyon.
-The statue was paid for through the Tetary Must Rise crowdfunding campaign lead by the artist and activist Pravini Baboeram.
+The statue was paid for through the Tetary Must Rise crowdfunding campaign led by the artist and activist Pravini Baboeram.

 In August 2019, a street in the Netherlands was named in her honour.